The Custodian Newspaper Online

 Share on FacebookShare on Twitter

-Best character and leadership
+Bawumia tops with best character and leadership qualities

 Among other questions, the researchers asked the respondents, “Which of the following personalities (Dr Mahamudu Bawumia, Dr Bryan Acheampong, Kennedy Agyapong, Dr Yaw Osei Adutwum, and Kwabena Agyapong) possesses the character and leadership required to strengthen and rebuild the NPP to be competitive in the next general elections?

 “The data regarding which personalities possess the character and leadership required to strengthen and rebuild the NPP for future electoral competitiveness shows a clear and decisive pattern.
-Among NPP delegates, Dr. Mahamudu Bawumia commands overwhelmingly strong support, with 69.8% identifying him as the preferred personality to lead the party’s rebuilding effort.
+Among NPP delegates, Dr. Bawumia commands overwhelmingly strong support, with 69.8% identifying him as the preferred personality to lead the party’s rebuilding effort.

 “This level of endorsement from delegates who constitute the core of the party’s internal electoral machinery indicates a high degree of confidence in Dr. Bawumia’s leadership capacity, political experience, and perceived ability to unify various factions within the party,” the research indicated.